flier/curator.go/README.md

 - [Utilities](doc/utilities.md) Various utilities that are useful when using ZooKeeper.
 - [Client](doc/client.md) A replacement for the bundled ZooKeeper class that takes care of some low-level housekeeping and provides some useful utilities.
 - [Errors](doc/errors.md) How Curator deals with errors, connection issues, recoverable exceptions, etc.
-Extensions	The curator-recipes package implements the common recipes that are described in the ZooKeeper documentation.
-To avoid bloating that package, recipes/applications that have a vertical appeal will be put in separate "extension" packages using the naming convention curator-x-name.